NicholasLennox/passport-explainer/readme.md

 Our two failure conditions are catered for and we send error messages back to the view to be shown to the user.
 We also make use of a helper function that checks our data store (`users.json`) and sees if a user exists with that username (this is meant to be unqiue).
 We access `users.json` by using the `fs` (file system) module and `path` (`__dirname` tells us where we are in the project so our relative pathing - `../` - works as intended).
 If anything goes wrong on the server, we use `http-errors` to create a 500 erorr and throw it to the error handling middleware to render `error.ejs` with our error object so the user knows something went wrong.

+**Note**: if we throw errors like this in async functions the middleware wont catch it, this is a quirk with node and express.
+In a later module when we will be accessing data asynchonously, we will revisit it.
+In short, you need to use `next(err)` and cant just `throw err;`.

 Before we add our user to the store, lets see how our `signup` view has changed to accomodate our error messages and username placeholders:

 ```html ejs